prestongarno/kotlinq/README.md

 If schema types were represented as a data class, things would get messy with nulls or worse - because at runtime you'd have to keep track of which queries resulted in which instances to avoid `NullPointerException`s
 The class above allows implementations to choose from a selection types and fields in the schema type definitions, which allows for safe collections/bounded type parameters.
-Root types subclass `QType`, which provides utility methods to supply delegates for fields.
+Root types subclass `QModel<out T: QType>`, which provides a field to represent `QType` type argument to delegate the initialization of the value to

  ```
- class BasicUser : User {
+ class BasicUser : QModel<User> {
-   val name by name()
+   val name by model.name
  }
  ```

-A concrete `User` type example shows how to specify that you want to include <i>only</i> the field as part of a query or mutation response message.
+A concrete `BasicUser` type example shows how to specify that you want to include <i>only</i> the field as part of a query or mutation response message.

 ## custom scalars